 Health Conditions

 If your dog has any underlying health conditions, such as being underweight or overweight, it's crucial to take these factors into account when determining their feeding schedule.
 Underweight or malnourished dogs may require a more frequent feeding schedule and a higher calorie intake to help them reach a healthy weight.
-Conversely, overweight dogs may need portion control and a reduced-calorie to support weight loss.
+Conversely, overweight dogs may need portion control and a reduced-calorie diet to support weight loss.

 Feeding Schedule Recommendations